Left and Right: Marianne circa, 1967

 Classification: Non-Family Abduction

 Date Of Birth: circa, 1957

 Height and Weight: 4’6″ and 75 pounds

-Distinguishing Characteristics: White Female, Brown hair, Blue/Green eyes, Marianne appears stopped and is very mild mannered
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue/Green eyes, Marianne appears stopped and is very mild mannered

 Clothing/Jewelry Description: A red reversible jacket and the reverse color is beige, a green skirt, a blue sweater, and a pair of blue running shoes

 Marianne Schuett was last seen in Kilbride, Ontario, Canada on April 27th 1967.
 She was last seen walking home from Kilbride school at approximately 4:00 pm.
 She never made it back home from school and was never seen or heard from again after her disappearance.